Wamuza1/MechaCar_Statistical_Analysis/README.md

 - The p-Value is 5.35e-11, which is  smaller than the assumed significance level of 0.05%.
 There is sufficient evidence to reject our null hypothesis, which indcates The slope of the linear model considered to be not zero.

-- This linear model has an r-squared value of 0.7149, which means that 71% of all mpg predictions will be determined by this linear model predict mpg of MechaCar prototypes effectively.
+- This linear model has a r-squared value of 0.7149, which means that 71% of all mpg predictions will be determined by this linear model predict mpg of MechaCar prototypes effectively.

 # Deliverable 2: Create Visualizations for the Trip